Crown of Thorns' Church: Crown of Thorns

 In Christianity, the Crown of Thorns, one of the instruments of the Passion, was the woven chaplet of thorn branches worn by Jesus before his crucifixion.
-It is mentioned in the Gospels of Matthew (27:29), Mark (15:17), and John (19:2, 5) and is often alluded to by the early Christian Fathers, such as Clement of Alexandria, Origen, and others.
+It is mentioned in the Gospels of Matthew (Matthew 27:29), Mark (Mark 15:17), and John (John 1919:2, 5) and is often alluded to by the early Christian Fathers, such as Clement of Alexandria, Origen, and others.

 John the Evangelist describes it thus (KJV, ch.
 19):

 History

 The Church was found in 1965.
 The first vicar was Peter Kwong, the former Archbishop of Hong Kong.